The D'Alembert System: An Introduction for Beginners

 Understanding the Basics of the D'Alembert Betting System

 The first principle of D'Alembert is that it should only be applied to even-money bets.
 These are bets that pay out at a rate of 1:1, meaning that it is essentially double or nothing when it comes to winning or losing.
-These are also bets that are as close to 50% likelihood of winning as possible while still having to consider the house edge.
+These are also bets that are slightly less than 50% likelihood of winning due to the house edge, even money bets carry inherent risks.
 Betting on red in European roulette, for example, has a 48.6% chance of winning due to there being one green segment that gives the house an edge.

 The next thing you need to understand about the D'Alembert betting system is your bankroll.
 This is the overall budget you can use during the entire game session.
-You must understand your total bankroll before playing any casino games, so be sure to keep it in mind before wagering any real funds.
-It is recommended that you only bet between 1% and 5% of your total bankroll during each round.
+You must understand your total bankroll before playing any casino games, so keep it in mind before wagering any real funds.
+It’s recommended to only bet between 1% and 5% of your total bankroll during each round.
 Even 5% might be considered a bit high for some.
 Whatever percentage you choose will be known as 1 unit.
 With D'Alembert, you must only wager 1 unit at the beginning and increase your wager by 1 unit after each loss while decreasing it by 1 unit after each win.

 To sum up, the D’Alembert system: